BillJr99/Ursinus-CS376/_pages/Assignments/asmt-shellscripting.md

 Now, let's write the inside body of the loop above.  **These commands go inside the while loop we've just made.**

-We'll use the `top` command to get CPU usage data and `awk` for processing:
+We'll use the `top` command to get CPU usage data and `awk` for processing.
+This sequence of commands is slightly different for Windows/Linux and Mac Users.

+### Windows and Linux Users

 ```
 current_cpu_usage=$(top -bn1 | grep '^%Cpu' | awk '{total += $2 + $4} END {print total/NR}')